Frequently Asked Questions

 I would like to withdraw from/cancel my place on a course, how do I do this?

-If you decide to withdraw from your course during the academic year, you must notify the college by email at dunboynecollege@lmetb.ie and return your student card to the library.
+If you decide to withdraw or cancel your place before the academic year starts, you must notify the college by email at dunboynecollege@lmetb.ie.